Test Code C5AG C5 Complement, Antigen, Serum

 Interpretation

 Absent C5 levels in the presence of normal C3 and C4 values are consistent with a C5 deficiency.
-Absent C5 levels in the presence of low C3 and C4 values suggests complement consumption.
+Absent C5 levels in the presence of low C3 and C4 values suggest complement consumption.

 A small number of cases have been described in which the complement protein is present but is nonfunctional.
-These rare cases require a functional assay to detect the deficiency C5FX / C5 Complement, Functional, Serum).
+These rare cases require a functional assay to detect the deficiency; for more information see C5FX / C5 Complement, Functional, Serum.

 Clinical Reference